Principles for Food Preservation in 2023

 Prevent food decomposition

-All produce naturally has enzymes present, which will continue to ripen the produce overtime resulting in loss of color, flavor and texture.
+All produce has enzymes present on its surface, which will accelerate the ripening process.
+If prolonged, this results in loss of color, flavor, nutrients, and texture.
 Inactivating these enzymes will ensure that your harvest maintains its peak quality.

 Minimize nutrient loss